preciofishbone/OmniaDocs/document-management/author/controlled-documents-library/index.rst

 Uploading documents
 --------------------
-An alternative is to upload an existing document, but normally it should be used just for documents that will be used as they are, but will still be handled as Controlled Documents, for example with approval before publishing.
+An alternative is to upload an existing document, but normally it should be used just for documents that will be added as they are, but will still be handled as Controlled Documents, for example with approval before publishing.

-A Document Type has to be selected for an uploaded document and the document has to be tagged with the required metadata, but the template for the Document Type is not used for the first edition of the document, the document will be used with the exeisting template (of any).
+A Document Type has to be selected for an uploaded document and the document has to be tagged with the required metadata, or he document can't be published.

+The template for the Document Type is not used for the first edition of the document, the document will be used with the exeisting template (of any).
+The next time a draft is created for an uploaded document, the template can be altered, if needed.

 To select Document Type and add metadata, use the option "Properties" in the document's menu, after the document has been uplodade.

-To upload documents to use as appendices is a different process, see below.

 Upload Appendices
 ------------------
-To upload documents to use as appendices to another document, the main Upload option should not be used.
-Here’s how:
+To upload documents to use as appendices to another document, the main Upload option does not have be used.

 1. Open the dot menu for the document to add appendices to, and select "Appendices".
 2. Click "Upload" in the window shown.